Katapult Firmware

 Entering Flash Mode

-The left button is the RESET button, and the right button is the BOOT button.
+The left side is the RESET button, and the right side is the BOOT button

-- There are two methods to enter flash mode:
+- There are two ways to enter flash mode

-- First: With the mainboard completely powered off, press and hold the BOOT button, then connect a data-capable TYPE-C cable from the mainboard to your device.
+- Method 1: With the motherboard completely powered off, hold the BOOT button and connect the TYPE-C cable (with data transfer capability) from the motherboard to your device

-- Second: After connecting a data-capable TYPE-C cable from the mainboard to your device, press and hold the BOOT button, then press the RST button, release the RST button, and finally release the BOOT button.
+- Method 2: After connecting the TYPE-C cable (with data transfer capability) from the motherboard to your device, press and hold the BOOT button, then press the RST button, release the RST button, and finally release the BOOT button

 - Windows Flashing Tutorial

-- You can obtain the firmware via the following links:
+- You can obtain the firmware via the following link:

-- Download Firmware Package - Directly download the latest firmware archive.
+- Download Firmware Package - Direct download of the latest firmware archive

-- Repository Address - Visit the firmware repository.
+- Repository Address - Access the firmware repository

 FLY-Firmware/ToolBoard/SB2040

-- Prepare a data cable with data transfer capability
+- Prepare a data cable with data transfer functionality

-- Connect the BOOT jumper or hold down the button while connecting to the computer.
-At this point, the
+- Connect the BOOT jumper, or press and hold the BOOT button before connecting to the computer.
+The

-RPI-RP2disk will appearLoading... - Remove the BOOT jumper or release the button!!!
+RPI-RP2disk will then appearLoading... - Remove the BOOT jumper or release the button!!!

-- Copy the firmware to be flashed into the disk.
+- Copy the firmware to be flashed into it.
 Please note that only firmware with the

-UF2file extension can be used!!!
-(Do not modify the file extension—it will not work) - Reference
+UF2extension can be used!!!
+(Do not modify the file extension, as this is ineffective) - Reference

 Loading...

-RPI-RP2disk will automatically disappear, indicating that the firmware flashing is complete!
+RPI-RP2disk will automatically disappear, indicating the firmware flashing is complete!

 -